BIIFSweden/NavinciWorkshop_Feb2023/part1_qupath/dataset2_brightfield.md

 Click `Create script` in the Workflow viewer.
 It will now open the commands with the set parameters in the script editor.
 Get rid of duplicates and un-wanted commands by deleting single lines.
 After cleaning, the script looks like this:

 Save the script with `File > Save as...` within the Script Editor.
 Now let's try it out on the second image of this image set: BJ_bf_stimulated.tif
-For this let's go to back to the main QuPath window and `Project` and double-click to activate the image.
+For this let's go to back to the main QuPath window and `Project` and double-click on BJ_bf_stimulated.tif to activate the image.
 Click `Yes` to save the changes we made in the first images.
+Now:
+- draw a rectangular annotation to cover the entire image
+- go to the `Script Editor` and click `Run > Run`.

+The script separates the color using the same stain vectors as in the first image, and then runs both `Cell detection `and `subcellular detection`.